Eradication is the incident-response phase focused on removing the active cause of an incident and closing the foothold it used.

 It also matters because incomplete cleanup often leads to repeat incidents.
 If the active cause is not removed, the organization may restore service only to find the same problem returning.

 Eradication appears after or alongside Containment in formal incident handling.
-Teams may remove malicious artifacts, rebuild affected systems, rotate compromised secrets, correct unsafe configurations, and close the immediate access path that enabled the incident.
+Teams may remove malicious artifacts, rebuild affected systems, rotate compromised secrets, correct unsafe configurations, and close the access path that enabled the incident.

 Security teams use evidence from Indicators of Compromise, Indicators of Attack, endpoint data, and audit records to decide what specifically must be removed or remediated.